 Cooking in the summer heat is never fun, so winter is the perfect time to dust off your stovetop and crack open the oven.
 There’s nothing better than a healthy roast dinner, a hot soup made from scratch, or even a cup of herbal tea on a cold day to keep you warm inside and out.
 Fresh ginger, garlic, lemon and honey brewed in boiling water also makes for a very healing winter tonic.

-Even though it’s tempting to stay indoors for the entirety of winter, it’s important to spend at least part of your time outdoors.
+Even though it’s tempting to stay indoors during winter, it’s important to spend at least part of your time outdoors.
 While some Australian cities become quite dark over winter (Melbourne, we’re looking at you), absorbing a bit of vitamin D from the sun will do wonders for your physical and mental health.
 Spending time outdoors has been proven to boost your immune system and mood, both of which can be compromised during winter.

 Prevent cold and flu